 Contact must have taken place within a nine-day period, starting 48 hours before symptoms appeared.

-Anyone deemed at risk of infection must stay at home for 14 days from their point of contact with the infected person.
+If you are approached because one of your contacts has tested positive, you must stay at home for 14 days from your last point of contact with them.

-You must self-isolate, even if you don't have symptoms, to prevent the virus spreading.
+You must self-isolate, even if you don't have symptoms.

-Other people you live with won't have to self-isolate, unless they also develop symptoms, but they must take extra care around you regarding social distancing and hand washing.
+Others in your household won't have to self-isolate unless they also develop symptoms, but must take extra care around you regarding social distancing and hand washing.

 How is the tracing scheme going?

-Sage, which advises the government, has said that at least 80% of contacts would need to isolate for the test-and-trace system to be effective.
+Sage, which advises the government, has said that at least 80% of contacts would need to isolate for it to work properly.